AtrCheema/AI4Water/docs/source/installation.rst

 ::
     pip install ai4water[ml]

-For list of all options see :ref:`installation_options` options
+For list of all options see :ref:`installation_options`.

 using github link
 =================
-You can use github link for install ai4water.
+You can also use github link to install ai4water.
 ::
     python -m pip install git+https://github.com/AtrCheema/AI4Water.git